The smarter way

 Before you can integrate with Ottu's Message Notifications API, several prerequisites must be fulfilled.
 These are essential to ensure the API functions correctly and securely.

-Upon successful creation of the payment transaction, a session_id is generated.
+Upon successful creation of the payment transaction, a is generated.
 This session_id or the order_no (if provided) becomes a key parameter for sending the message notifications using the Message Notifications API.

 3. Enabling Message Notifications Channels: When creating the payment transaction, enable the required message notification channels (e.g., SMS, email, WhatsApp).

-• If the transaction is created via the Checkout API, message notifications parameters should be provided within the API call.
+• If the transaction is created via the Checkout API, message parameters should be provided within the API call.

 • Alternatively, if the transaction is created from the Ottu dashboard, ensure that the designated checkbox for enabling message notifications is selected.